Blessed Martyrs of Drina: Martyrdom

 Dangić's Chetniks entered the town of Pale on 11 December.
 They looted and burnt down the local Roman Catholic convent, Marijin dom ("Mary's Home"), and captured its five nuns (two Slovene, one Croat, one Hungarian, and one Austrian).
 The five were Jula Ivanišević (b.
 1893), Berchmana Leidenix (b.
 1865), Krizina Bojanc (b.
 1885), Antonija Fabjan (b.
 1907) and Bernadeta Banja (Bernadett Bánya) (b.
 1912).
 That evening, the nuns and some other prisoners were forced to march across the Romanija mountain range in freezing temperatures and waist-deep snow.
 The five were mocked, insulted and threatened by their captors as they marched.
 While passing through the village of Sjetlina, 76-year-old sister Leidenix became exhausted.
 She was separated from the group and forced to remain behind.
+She was reportedly executed by the Chetniks in a forest near Sjetlina.
 The four remaining nuns were taken to Goražde on 15 December and detained on the third floor of a former Royal Yugoslav Army barracks upon arrival.
-That evening, a group of Chetniks entered the room in which they were being held and attempted to rape them.
-The four then committed suicide, jumping from the second-floor window to avoid being raped.
-Some sources hold that all four survived their suicide attempts and were bayoneted to death by several infuriated Chetnik officers.
-In any case, the bodies were taken from the barracks and thrown into the Drina River.
-Sister Leidenix was taken to a forest near Sjetlina by several Chetniks on 23 December, having been told that she would soon be taken to Goražde to be reunited with the other nuns.
-She was never seen again.
-One of the Chetniks who emerged from the forest without her was later seen wearing her rosary around his neck.
+That evening, a group of Chetniks entered the room in which they were being held and reportedly attempted to rape them.
+The four committed suicide, jumping from the second-floor window to avoid being raped.
+The corpses were taken from the barracks and thrown into the Drina River.